 Feed with a weak liquid fertilizer throughout the growing season.

-Catnip is a perennial that generally grows to 2-3 feet when plants outdoors.
+Catnip is a perennial that generally grows to 2 to 3 feet when plants outdoors.
 Indoors, providing you give it enough light and water, it's conceivable you'll get a 2-foot plant, but in reality, indoor catnip doesn't have the potency of outdoor catnip and it seems more reasonable to grow plants for a single growing season, then replace them either through sowing new seeds or cuttings.
 If you do want to repot a smaller catnip, go up one pot size and use fresh soil, being careful not to damage the roots.

 Catnip belongs to the same family as mint (Lamiaceae) and is part of the Nepeta genus.
 The true catnip plant is N. cataria.
 There are other Nepata species, but none seem to have the same near-magical appeal to cats.